It all started HERE

 Temperature-resistant to prevent mold and odors.

-Curved bottle
+Curved Bottle

 For a better grip

-OKO PP5 Plastic Filter Bottle
+OKO PP5 Plastic Filter Water Bottle

 At first glance, the bodies of ultra-filtration water bottles look like other plastic bottles, but let's take a closer look: